 There are a variety of factors that play a significant role in the development of Opioid addiction in LGBTQ people, such as the consequences of prejudice, weak or absent support systems, and increased social pressure.
 To prevent or treat Opioid addiction in the LGBTQ community, it is important to address co-occurring disorders and increase LGBTQ access to evidence-based therapy.
 Most importantly, LGBTQ people need support from friends, family, and the community.

 Call now to be connected to a compassionate treatment provider.

-Different studies have found exceptionally high rates of substance use disorders within the LGBTQ community.
+Different studies have found exceptionally high rates of Substance Use Disorders (SUDs) within the LGBTQ community.
 Certain risk factors that contribute to developing an Opioid addiction are specific to the unique and often traumatic experiences of living as a lesbian, gay, bisexual, trans, or queer person in America.
 The primary factor that typically harms LGBTQ people has been described as “minority stress.”
-Psychologist define minority stress as everyday discrimination, marginalization, and victimization on the basis of a person’s sexual or gender minority status, and it has significant influence on the initiation of drug and alcohol abuse and the onset of a Substance Use Disorder (SUD).
+Psychologists define minority stress as it pertains to LGBTQ individuals as everyday discrimination, marginalization, and victimization on the basis of a person’s sexual or gender minority status; it has significant influence on the initiation of drug and alcohol abuse and the onset of a SUD.

 Teens and young adults are more likely to use drugs and alcohol if parents and other adults in their lives react in a negative way when learning about their LGBTQ identity.
 A person’s risk of problems with substance abuse decreases as their family and friend’s acceptance of their identity increases.
 Parents and caregivers should actively discuss drug and alcohol abuse with their teens and provide positive reinforcement or show appreciation for the parts of life where the teen succeeds.
 Studies show teens with caregivers who support their identities are better able to withstand other sources of stress, like harassment at school.